How to Pay for Assisted Living: 6 Options

 Changing their living situation would get your older adult the care they need and make their living space safer.

-Here, we share an overview of 6 ways to pay for assisted living and explain how to get help planning for major care expenses.
+In this piece, we’ll provide six ways to pay for assisted living and explain how to get help planning for major care expenses.

-1. Private savings
+1. Utilize Private Savings

 • Consider speaking with a reputable financial adviser to confirm that your older adult’s savings will last through the years.
-For a quick ballpark estimate, use this long term care cost estimator.
+For a quick ballpark estimate, use this long-term care cost estimator.

-• Don’t assume it won’t be affordable – check with a reputable insurance agent.
-Long-term care premiums are based on many factors, including:
+Don’t assume it won’t be affordable – check with a reputable insurance agent.
+Long-term care premiums are based on many factors, including”

 • Age